dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 1. Leave the default networking options selected, and then choose **Review + Create**.
 1. After Azure validates your settings, select **Create**.

-The service connector will assign a role to the identity so it can perform data operations on the key vault keys.
+The service connector assigns a role to the identity so it can perform data operations on the key vault keys.

 ## Configure and redeploy the app